asu-trans-ai-lab/grid2demand/README.md

-For example, if a person travels from home to work and then from work to home on a certain day, then there are 2 home-based work trip productions are generated at the home TAZ, and two attractions related at his or her work location.
+For example, if a person travels from home to work and then from work to home on a certain day, then there are 2 home-based work trip productions are generated at the home TAZ, and two attractions related at his or her work location TAZ.

 **Estimate Trip Productions/Attractions Using Trip Rates**